|

 It does have a sense of humor, the new "You're Not Taking That" car commercial.
 I can definitely see why the parents are decidedly against their children taking:

-International "NO" symbol= The nunchaku on his camping trip
+= The nunchaku on his camping trip

 = The long florescent lights for use as light sabers or quarterstaffs